Creating a reassuring homepage

 To begin, we gathered insights from prior usability research, analytics, and interviews with CFPB call center representatives to better learn what consumers may be looking for on consumerfinance.gov.

-We learned that visitors were most-often seeking the complaint submission feature followed by information about financial topics including prepaid cards, debt collection, and credit reports.
+We learned that visitors were most-often seeking to submit a complaint followed by looking for information about financial topics such as prepaid cards, debt collection, and credit reports.

 We also learned that many consumers didn’t understand who the CFPB is and what the agency can do for them.